 - They are not appropriate for a given place/crowd/occasion

 There are indeed scenarios in which short skirts should not be worn, and about 50% of women wearing short skirts are, indeed, wearing them in bad taste.
 That's right.
 About 50% of women wearing short skirts are (alas) distasteful.

 What I wish to call to your attention is that not only that 50% of women succeed in wearing short skirts appropriately and in good taste, but also that the 50% of women who fail to do so still have the right to do so (at least in most places), and that is a huge societal advancement.

-That women have the freedom to make these poor choices for themselves, to flaunt their cellulite, lame panties, and muffin tops, to make people uncomfortable and insult their good taste, and to make general fools of themselves, is BRILLIANT!
-This is feminism at is best!
+That women have the freedom to make these poor choices for themselves, to flaunt their cellulite, lame panties, and muffin tops, to make people uncomfortable and insult their good taste, and to make general fools of themselves, is brilliant!
+This is feminism at its best!
 Revel in its distasteful glory!

 What's more, one must always keep in mind that distastefulness lies at the very reactor core of fashion.
 The distasteful move of today may very well be the height of good taste tomorrow.